 Trauma too is complicated, it can have a paralysing effect on the body leading into inaction and this is when we need to step in and help.
 Elizabeth to may have had other conditions early in life that affected her thinking.
 Being lost and afraid and still in a youth’s mind as a adult, they are vulnerable.
 Autumn Miles spirit of God told her when being abused she wrote in her own testimony of her life to find a way out.

-The below is from Autumn Mile's extact-
+The below is from Autumn Mile's extract-

 In that moment, the Spirit of God said: “Do you remember me?”
 I knew it was the Lord.
 When the creator speaks to the created, their soul stands to attention.
 I knew he was referencing my childhood.
 I said: “Yes, I remember you, but if you’re so real, how could you let this happen to me?”
 Then I said: “If you’re actually real, you’ve got to speak now.
 You’ve got to show me.”